GulnaraVarshavskaya/GulnaraVarshavskaya/README.md

-- 🔭 What I've learned so far:
+- :computer: What I've learned so far:
   - JavaScript
   - ReactJS
   - NextJS